ryeii/scheduler/README.md

 python app.py
 ```

 The application will start running on your local machine.
-You can access the application by opening a web browser and navigating to `localhost:5000`.
+You can access the application by opening a web browser and navigating to `http://127.0.0.1:5000/`, or the address shown in your console.

 ## Prepare the Input File